 Protecting your financial interests in overseas transactions requires active enforcement of your creditor claims.
 In creditor claims, collections, and bankruptcy, time is of the essence, especially when your financial interests are located in a different country.

 Experienced International Business Litigation Attorney

-The Katz Law Group, P.C. has more than 20 years of business litigation experience in Massachusetts, New England, and across the world.
+The Katz Law Group, P.C. has nearly 40 years of business litigation experience in Marlborough, Framingham, Worcester, Massachusetts, New England, and across the world.
 If you have any questions about business litigation involving an overseas company or international business counseling, contact the Katz Law Group today.